Q: Are you a full-time Albuquerque wedding photographer operating a professional business?

 A: You sure do.
-All of our packages include a complementary engagement session.
-We find that having an engagement session is great not only for images for your “save the dates” and invitations, but I get to discover your comfort level and you get to see me work.
+All of our wedding collections include an engagement session.
+We find that having an engagement session is great not only for images for your “save the dates” and invitations, but we get to discover your comfort level and you get to see me work.
 This way, you can have an idea of what to expect from us on your wedding day!

 Q: My venue is pretty dark.
 Will you still be able to shoot there?

 A: Absolutely.
 We pride ourselves on the fact that we leave nothing to chance and have spent much of our developmental years learning how to light just about every situation.
 We bring our own off-camera lighting if your reception venue is a bit dark.

 Q: My ceremony venue doesn’t allow flash during the actual wedding.
 Is your equipment capable of handling low-light situations without using a flash?

 A: Yes.
 We have a wide assortment of high-end Canon lenses and camera bodies that can handle low-light situations where flash lighting isn’t allowed.

 Q: Do you have liability insurance?
 My venue is asking for it.